daler/gffutils/doc/source/database-ids.rst

     chr2L   FlyBase gene    7529    9484    .       +       .
 ID=FBgn0031208;Name=CG11023;

-By default the primary key GFF3 features (like this one) is the "ID" field of the attributes.
+By default, the primary key GFF3 features (like this one) is the "ID" field of the attributes.
 So the unique key used for the database for this feature is `FBgn0031208`.
 This means we can access the gene from the database like this::